 Last, but not least in importance, is a heavy long sleeve cotton work shirt.
 It is pertinent to note that TIG welding produces more UV radiation than any other welding process.
 One would also need clamps or vise grips and some blocks or bars of aluminum or copper to use as heat sinks.

 Useful Welding Tips

-Clean the aluminum and this is a very necessary step that should not
+Clean the aluminum and this is a very necessary step that should not be overlooked.

 Here is how to prepare the aluminum for welding: